What is a hybrid car & how does it work?

 Mild hybrid cars

-It’s worth noting that this means the engine kicks in when the batteries need it, not when you put your foot down as with a petrol or diesel car, which can be a little unnerving to a new driver.
+Mild hybrids use the same mix of gasoline engines and electric batteries, but the two cannot be used interchangeably.
+The engine kicks in when the batteries need it, not when you put your foot down as with a petrol or diesel car, which can be unnerving to a new driver.
+And like full hybrids, braking helps generate kinetic energy for the batteries.

 • Suzuki